There are multiple ways to find and use citations throughout HeinOnline. Let’s take a look at all the ways you can use citations.

 If a database includes its own citation navigator, users will see it listed under the main one-box search bar within the database.

 For example, the Federal Register Library has its own navigator:

 Which looks like this:

 Citations on pages in HeinOnline are highlighted for easy navigation among related documents.
 If a citation exists in HeinOnline, the citation is highlighted in blue.

 Clicking the hyperlink directs the user to the document referenced in the citation:

 Located above the table of contents of any document in HeinOnline is the cite button:

-This tool provides the document’s citation in multiple citation formats including American Psychological Association (APA), Chicago, Bluebook, and the Oxford University Standard for the Citation of Legal Authorities (OSCOLA).
+This tool provides the document’s citation in multiple citation formats including Bluebook, American Psychological Association (APA), ALWD Guide to Legal Citation, Chicago, McGill Guide, Australian Guide to Legal Citation (AGLC), MLA and the Oxford University Standard for the Citation of Legal Authorities (OSCOLA).